Information for Faculty

 Welcome to the faculty section of our site.

-During a session, a writer and tutor will work together to accomplish the goals set by the writer at the start of the session itself.
-Typically, sessions involve reading the piece of writing aloud while a tutor helps identify some areas in the writing for revision.
-Sessions can also be spent brainstorming, learning how to edit, or accomplishing other writing and revising tasks.
-Tutors can address any writing-related concerns a student may have during a session.
+During a session, a writer and writing consultant will work together to accomplish goals set by the writer at the start of the session.
+Typically, sessions involve reading the piece of writing aloud while a writing consultant helps identify some areas in the writing for revision.
+Sessions can also be spent brainstorming or learning how to accomplish other writing and revising tasks.
+Writing consultants can address any writing-related concerns a student may have during a session.
+However, as is the policy in most university writing tutorial facilities, papers cannot be dropped off for feedback, edited, or proofread.
+Consultants do not discuss grades or “do the writing” for the student.
 At a student’s request, a written description of the session(s) can be sent to their instructor, advisor, or anyone they designate.

 Students should bring a description of the assignment they are working on and anything they have written for that assignment to date.
 Students do not have to bring a full draft to the session in order to benefit from working with a writing consultant.
 In fact, some of the most helpful sessions occur when the writing consultant helps a student to brainstorm to get started on writing.

 Students are expected to bring their FLASHcard for identification purposes.
 Check out Kent State University's FLASHcard User Agreement for more information.

 Instructors are welcome to schedule a class tour with the Writing Commons.
 A consultant will meet you and your class in or outside the Writing Commons Lobby on the 4th floor of the Library to provide a presentation about the basics of the Writing Center.